jennguyen1/nhuyhoa/_posts/2015-11-24-Nonlinear-Regression.md

 * natural splines: `splines::ns()`
 * smoothing splines: `smooth.spline()`

-# Generalized Additive Models
-Generalized additive models combines the nonlinear equations of several variables into one linear model.
-The idea is to fit a model to each variable separately.
-Any variety can be used (OLS, splines, loess, etc).
-Those models are then combined into a single general additive model.
-Even though GAMS are additive, lower order interactions can be included easily as well.

-In R:
-`lm(y ~ ns(x1, df = 5) + ns(x2, df = 9) + x3 + s(x4, df = 5) + lo(x5, span = 0.4))`
-`plot.gam`

 # Local Regression
 Local regression, otherwise known as loess, is a non-parametric techniquethat combines multiple regression and k-nearest neighbors.